zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 ### 2015-03-31 ###

 **Vray Standalone Mac OS X Support**

 - Work has started on updating the Mac OS X based makefiles for the Vray DomemasterStereo and LatLongStereo shaders.
-At this point the vray tool `plgparams.bin` on Mac OS X correctly reports the shader parameters in the Vray 2.5 for Mac OS i386 build of the shaders.
-Unfortunately, there is still a lazy binding issue with the shaders when used with Vray Standalone.

 ![Plgparams Listing the Shader Parameters on the Mac 1](images/vray_mac_plugin_params_latlongstereo.png)